layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 2. The challenge was issued for the claimed address
 3. The RPC message is signed by the address's private key

-This challenge-based approach ensures that the client owns the private key for the address they claim to have and prevents replay attacks since each challenge is unique to a specific address.

 ### 4. Authentication Success Response

 If authentication is successful, the server responds: